 One exception is an unpaid court judgment.
 A judgment is a debt you owe through the courts after a lawsuit.
 It can appear on your credit report until you pay it back.

 Another exception is if you declare bankruptcy more than once.
-If you have declared bankruptcy two or more times, then a bankruptcy from more than six years ago can stay on your credit report.
+If you’ve declared bankruptcy two or more times, then a bankruptcy from more than six years ago can stay on your credit report.

 A credit reporting agency may keep positive information, like payments made on time, in your credit report for longer than six years.